Learning from Nature

 Conservation team members, interns, and local high school and undergraduate students monitor pollinators and other insects throughout the year in five different habitats.
 This monitoring provides an indicator of habitat quality and productivity.

-These studies monitor the effects of goat grazing on both native and undesirable vegetation in different habitats to improve vegetation management at the Arboretum.
+These studies monitor the effects of goat browsing on both native and undesirable vegetation in different habitats to improve vegetation management at the Arboretum.

 Prescribed fire response